app-sre/vault-manager/README.md

 ## Testing

-This project use BATS for integration test, using mentioned primary and secondary vault instances.
+This project uses Go-based integration tests using testcontainers, with primary and secondary vault instances.
 You can debug them by pointing the environment variable `GRAPHQL_QUERY_FILE` to the .graphql under /fixtures.

 See [the test documentation](tests/README.md) for information on running tests.